Melvin Purvis: Pretty Boy Floyd

-Hoover had already put Cowley in personal control of all agents involved in investigating the June 1933 Kansas City Massacre.
+Hoover had already put Cowley in personal control of all agents involved in investigating the June 1933 Kansas City massacre.
 In mid-October Special Agent in Charge Purvis and agents under him were in Cincinnati working on a kidnapping case when the Cincinnati FBI office told them that Adam Richetti, one of the perpetrators of the massacre, had been caught in Wellsville Ohio the day before.
-Purvis got authorization from Cowley in Washington to drop the kidnapping and go to Wellsville to take Richetti into federal custody and pursue his companion, Charles Arthur, AKA "Pretty boy," Floyd.
+Purvis got authorization from Cowley in Washington to drop the kidnapping and go to Wellsville to take Richetti into federal custody and pursue his companion, Charles Arthur "Pretty Boy" Floyd.

 Floyd had been on the run since his escape when Richetti was captured.
 On October 22, 1934, he stopped at Elen Conkle's farmhouse asking for food.
 Not knowing who he was, she fixed him a meal.
-Afterward her brother and sister-in-law came in from the fields where they had been working.
+Afterward, her brother and sister-in-law came in from the fields where they had been working.
 Floyd asked them for a ride.
 Their car was parked behind a corn crib and as it began to pull out, Floyd shouted for them to back up because the police were pursuing him.
 Purvis and his agents had been canvassing the area in search of any trace of Floyd when they came upon the car behind the corn crib.
 As they pulled up on the other side of the crib, Floyd began to run, zig-zagging across an open field, pistol in hand.
 When he refused to stop, they opened fire and he dropped dead.